Richard Ivey Building 3368

 - To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

-In his free time Neufeld enjoys tinkering with technology, playing squash, roasting coffee, and refining his skills as an artisan chocolatier.
+Professor Neufeld teaches in all of Ivey’s programs, has published more than 50 teaching cases dealing with technology innovation, and has been honoured with numerous teaching and case writing awards.
+In his free time he enjoys tinkering with technology, playing squash, roasting coffee, and refining his skills as a chocolatier.

 - Information Systems

 - Technology Innovation

 - CPA, CMA

 2018, "Research: How Customers Decide Whether to Buy from Your Website", Harvard Business Review.